Widgets

 textBoxWidget.Rect = new Rect(100, 100, 20, 20);

-Don't forget to specify the size of the widget.
-Otherwise, it won't be visualized in the PDF document.
+Specify the size of the widget.
+Otherwise, it is not visualized in the PDF document.

-Example 2 demonstrates how to iterate the Widgets collection of a TexBoxField instance.
+Example 2 demonstrates how to iterate the Widgets collection of a TextBoxField instance.
 Additionally, the code shows you how to add a widget to the Annotations collection of a RadFixedPage.
-Note, that you must add each widget to this collection so it can be visualized on the PDF page.
-Otherwise, the element will not be shown on the page.
+You must add each widget to this collection so it can be visualized on the PDF page.
+Otherwise, the element does not appear on the page.

-Example 2: Iterating the widgets in the FormField's collection
+Example 2: Iterating the widgets in the FormField collection

 foreach (var widget in textBoxField.Widgets)